Jakiboy/ReVens/DISCLAIMER.md

 Not all packages (items) included in ReVens are guaranteed to be safe.
 Some tools may contain experimental features, aggressive behavior, or potentially unwanted modifications.
 Always use packages with caution, preferably in an isolated environment, and understand what each tool does before executing it.

+**Note:** File integrity check using token & MD5 hashes is implemented primarily for antivirus detection avoidance and does not ensure self-protection against malicious modifications.
+Always verify packages before using..

 ## LIABILITY DISCLAIMER

 ReVens is provided **"AS IS"** without warranty of any kind, either expressed or implied.
 The authors and contributors of ReVens: